Hundemeier/sacn/README.md

 You can tweak this *fps* by simply change it when creating the `sACNsender` object.

 This function works according to the [E1.31][e1.31].
 See 6.6.1 for more information.

+Note: Since Version 1.4 there is a manual flush feature available.
+See Usage/Sending for more info.
 ### Receiving
 A very simple solution, as you just create a `sACNreceiver` object and use `start()` a new thread that is running in the background and calls the callbacks when new sACN data arrives.